-The indicators are controlled and calibrated via four push-button switches located behind the instrument control cover, or as an option on the control cover.
+The indicators are controlled and calibrated via four front panel push-buttons located below the display.
 In the display mode i.e. when the indicator is displaying a process variable, these push-buttons have the following functions:

 - While this button is pushed the indicator will display the input current in mA, or as a percentage of the instrument span depending upon how the indicator has been conditioned.
 When the button is released the normal display in engineering units will return.
-The function of this push-button is modified when optional alarms are fitted to the indicator. - While this button is pushed the indicator will display the numerical value and analogue bargraph the indicator has been calibrated to display with a 4mA^Φ input.
-When released the normal display in engineering units will return. - While this button is pushed the indicator will display the numerical value and analogue bargraph the indicator has been calibrated to display with a 20mA^Φ input.
-When released the normal display in engineering units will return. - E No function in the display mode unless the tare function is being used. - P + ▼ Indicator displays firmware number followed by version. - P + ▲ Provides direct access to the alarm setpoints when optional alarms are fitted to the indicator and the 'ACSP' access setpoints in display mode function has been enabled. - P+E Provides access to the configuration menu via optional security code.
+The function of this push-button is modified when optional alarms are fitted to the indicator. - While this button is pushed the indicator will display the numerical value and analogue bargraph\ the indicator has been calibrated to display with a 4mAΦ input.
+When released the normal display in engineering units will return. - Mhile this button is pushed the indicator will display the numerical value and analogue bargraph\ the indicator has been calibrated to display with a 20mAΦ input.
+When released the normal display in engineering units will return. - E No function in the display mode unless the tare function is being used. - P + ▼ Firmware number followed by version. - P + ▲ Direct access to the alarm setpoints when optional alarms are fitted to the indicator and the 'ACSP' access setpoints in display mode function has been enabled. - P + E Access to configuration menu via optional security code.

-Note: BA324E only
+Note: \ BA327E and BA328E only